fastify/fastify/docs/Reference/Server.md

 #### setDefaultRoute
 <a id="setDefaultRoute"></a>

+**Notice**: this method is deprecated and should be removed in the next Fastify major version.
+Please, consider to use `setNotFoundHandler` or a wildcard matching route.

-**Note**: The default 404 handler, or one set using `setNotFoundHandler`, will never trigger if the default route is overridden.
+The default 404 handler, or one set using `setNotFoundHandler`, will never trigger if the default route is overridden.
 This sets the handler for the Fastify application, not just the current instance context.
 Use [setNotFoundHandler](#setnotfoundhandler) if you want to customize 404 handling instead.

-This method set the `defaultRoute` for the server.
+This method sets the `defaultRoute` for the server.
 Note that, its purpose is to interact with the underlying raw requests.
-Unlike other Fastify handlers, the arguments received are from type [RawRequest](./TypeScript.md#rawrequest) and [RawReply](./TypeScript.md#rawreply) respectively.
+Unlike other Fastify handlers, the arguments received are of type [RawRequest](./TypeScript.md#rawrequest) and [RawReply](./TypeScript.md#rawreply) respectively.

 ```js